Impact of Destination Stafford

 The development of Fountain Park, alone, is estimated to create over 250 jobs and generate over $615,000 in new tax revenue.
 Fountain Park will offer a mix of in-demand rental housing units targeted to smaller families and working adults.

-Stantec’s recommendations for the development of the County’s 23-acres in Downtown Stafford offer a glimpse of how Downtown Stafford may develop.
+Stantec’s recommendations for the development of the County’s 23-acres in Destination Stafford offer a glimpse of how Destination Stafford may develop.

 Together, Fountain Park and the development of the County’s 23 acres are estimated to create over 500 jobs and generate over $23M in wages.
 Together, these projects will generate, conservatively, over $2.8M in new tax revenue in Stafford, more than covering the public costs associated with the development.